 Frawley writes about the success of Starbucks and how the company truly understands ROE2 and uses technology for effective customer engagement.
 “Enabling customers to accumulate rewards via a mobile app or loyalty card and cash them in for a free drink of their choice is a brilliant use of ROE2, as is the coffee retailer’s tie-in with iTunes in which any customer can download a song for free,” he writes.

 Key Elements of the Customer Experience

 To get a complete picture of what the customer experience looks like, it’s essential that brands first pay attention to critical elements within the customer experience.

 These elements include:

 - High-Quality Product or Service: If the product or service offering is not of high quality, the customer experience will never be positive.
 Brands should always provide a solution or something of value to customers to help make their lives better.

 - Convenience: Modern shoppers demand high-quality amenities.
 For example, the widespread integration of complimentary Wi-Fi in major stores like Starbucks, Target, and Walmart provides rewards for the customer and the company.
 Customers who are given these incentives tend to stay longer and buy more.
 On the other end of the spectrum, brands benefit from more sales.
-According to a report by DeepBlue Communications, there are several benefits for retailers that provide in-store Wi-Fi, including the ability to convert browsers into buyers.
+In fact, various studies find there are several benefits for retailers that provide in-store Wi-Fi, including the ability to convert browsers into buyers.